-In the US, the ongoing collapse of the press is presented as a sad tale of inescapable market forces.
-Traditional media business models impoded as digital platforms, such as Google, Facebook and Craigslist, snapped up all the advertising revenues that once supported journalism.
-The sorry state of the press as a public trust—the evaporation of vital coverage of business, the courts, government agencies—this is a bad thing, for sure, but a bad thing that happened for business reasons.
+The collapse of the US press is usually presented as a sad tale of inescapable market forces: Traditional business models imploded, the story goes, as digital platforms, such as Google, Facebook and Craigslist, snapped up all the advertising revenues that once supported journalism.
+The sorry state of the press—the evaporation of vital coverage of business, the courts, government agencies—this is a bad thing, for sure, but a bad thing that happened for business reasons.

 But the campaign to smash the press is based in politics, not business.
 It’s not the sad byproduct of Silicon Valley “disruption”; it’s a war on press freedom, waged on a global scale.

 In the United States, the truth of our own violent press crackdown has been hidden in plain view for years.
-Corporate media in general refuses to state the obvious, viz., that the Republican Party is well advanced in its ambition to install a one-party state: or to put it another way, the press in the US has voluntarily put itself in thrall to the antidemocratic right, pandering to untrustworthy organizations such as Fox News and the Trump White House in the interest of “balanced coverage.”
+Corporate media in general refuses to state the obvious, viz., that the Republican Party is well advanced in its ambition to install a one-party state, and that is a truth as inconvenient as it is possible to state: or to put it another way, the press in the US has voluntarily put itself in thrall to the antidemocratic right, rather than admit what they’re doing.

 The schism between tame journalists in the US who refuse to criticize or question power, and the shrinking number of independent voices willing and able to do so, is stark, and growing starker.